Montmorency (Province of Canada electoral district): Boundaries

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
 35, s.
 2.

 The Union Act provided that while many of the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, some electoral districts would be defined directly by the Union Act itself.
 Montmorency was one of those new electoral districts.
 The Union Act merged the previous electoral districts of the Montmorency and Orleans, to create a new district, also called Montmorency.

 The former district of Montmorency had been defined by the 1829 boundaries as follows:

 The former district of Orleans had been defined as follows:

 The merger of the two districts resulted in the new electoral district of Montmorency stretching from the island of Orleans in the Saint Lawrence to the north-east of Quebec City (now in the Capitale-Nationale région).

 Members of the Legislative Assembly

-Montmorency was represented by one member in the Legislative Assembly.
+Montmorency was a single-member constituency.

 The following were the members of the Legislative Assembly from Montmorency.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.
+Party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.